coder17uu7311/steamjs-remastered/README.md

   * `proto` - a [`CMsgProtoBufHeader`](https://github.com/SteamDatabase/Protobufs/blob/master/steam/steammessages_base.proto) object if this message is protobuf-backed, otherwise `header.proto` is falsy.
 The following fields are reserved for internal use and shall be ignored: `steamid`, `client_sessionid`, `jobid_source`, `jobid_target`.
 (Note: pass an empty object if you don't need to set any fields)
 * `body` - a Buffer containing the rest of the message.
 (Note: in SteamKit2's terms, this is "Body" plus "Payload")
 * `callback` (optional) - if not falsy, then this message is a request, and `callback` shall be called with any response to it instead of 'message'/send. `callback` has the same arguments as 'message'/send.

+This Repository Copying By @byome (Remastered First Version)